 Futsal comes from Spanish fútbol sala.
-The term is commonly translated as "indoor football"
+The term is commonly translated as "Indoor Football"

 Futsal originated in Montevideo, Uruguay, in 1930 when Juan Carlos Ceriani devised a five-a-side version of Association Football (soccer) for youth competition in YMCA's on basketball-sized courts

 Futsal is played between two teams of five players each, one of whom is the goalkeeper.
 Unlimited substitutions are permitted.
 The game is played on a hard court surface marked by lines.
 Futsal is also played with a smaller, harder, low-bounce ball.
-The surface, ball and rules together favour ball control and passing in small spaces.
+The surface, ball and laws together favour ball control and passing in small spaces.
 The game's "emphasis is on improvisation, creativity and technique"

 Games are fast-paced, with players receiving more touches and are constantly placed in demanding decision making, limited space situations.
 Because the sport is a great skill developer, requiring quick reflexes, fast thinking, and pinpoint passing, it is an exciting game for children as well as adults.